perellonieto/slides_flach/2021_jgi/MD/All.md

 ## Why should you care about measurement?

 Measurements are relevant in data science and AI for at least two reasons:
-- *Features* are often are measurements on some scale, which dictates admissible statistics and operations.
+- *Features* often are measurements on some scale, which dictates admissible statistics and operations.
   - E.g., taking the expectation assumes a linear scale.
 - *Performance metrics* are also measurements, and hence the same applies.